Woodworking with power tools can be a messy business. Dust and chips ahoy! But what is the best way to minimize the mess and hassle?

 - More expensive and not very portable.
 Better on larger tools.

-- May need installing/fitting.
+- It may need installing/fitting.

 Also Read: Best Cyclone Dust Collector